 Competition makes us faster, Collaboration makes us better

 The Trust will bring together a family of primary schools working collaboratively – and with others - to ensure the highest educational standards.
 We will achieve this by using our breadth of experience and our collective best practice to build expertise, capacity and investment in our schools.
 We will foster continuous improvement in education across our local communities.

 Our schools will share a climate of high expectation and high aspiration for each pupil.
 High levels of support, matched with appropriate challenge, will ensure that every pupil gets the very best from each school.
 Our clear and simply articulated ambition, and a relentless drive for improvement from school leaders, is key to the success of each school.

 The Trust will engage with and encourage cooperative and supportive behaviours and practices amongst colleagues across the Trust.

 The key principle underpinning our work is the notion that we all have something to learn from each other.
 All of our schools are considered to be equal in value and are expected to receive and give support in equal proportions commensurate with their capacity to do so at any given period of time.
 However, the Trust also recognises that schools will inevitably experience various levels of challenge during periods of transition or change.

 During this time, specific intervention will be planned to tackle key development priorities for the school.
-This will include a support package of training, advice and intervention determined by the Head of the school in collaboration with the CEO of the Trust and The Development Lead of our Teaching School; strengths within our schools will also be deployed to develop peer to peer for teaching and leadership.
+This will include a support package of training, advice and intervention determined by the Head of the school in collaboration with the CEO of the Trust and The Director of Education; strengths within our schools will also be deployed to develop peer to peer for teaching and leadership.
 Support will be intensive until positive outcomes for pupils are restored.
 The Trust will seek support outside its existing provision if required.